lakinduboteju/LearningGo/README.md

 * `Private` methods/fields starts with lower-case letter.

 * `Semicolon` is optional.
-But sometimes it is required to use semicolons to make the code mis-interpreted by compiler.
+But sometimes it is required to use semicolons to prevent the code mis-interpreted by compiler.
 Lexer that analyses the code before compiling, adds `;` after each statement, because Go compiler expects `;` for each statement.
 Most of the time, Go takes line break as the end of the preceding statement.

 * In code blocks, starting brace should be on the same line as preceding statement.
 Go does sensitive to the format of the written code.
 Moreover, sometimes parentheses are not needed.